gabesargeant/blog/gabrielsargeant/content/posts/graph1/index.md

 If I don't include all the parent information then I can't just merge the lists, I have to walk from each Mesh Block all the way to the Australia region at the top of the tree.
 Or bottom of the tree, depending on which way you draw things. :)

+Anyway, I'll try that and see if it works.